Trilarion/opensourcegames/entries/janag-java_name_generator.md

 - Code language: Java
 - Code license: GPL-3.0

-Java random name generator for role-games, authors, and the like.
+Random name generator for role-games, authors, and the like.

 ## Building